Brim, Victoria: History

 The area was first settled by Europeans in 1846 when the Brim station was established on the banks of the Yarriambiack Creek.
 When the town was surveyed in 1890, it was laid out over part of the station cemetery.
 One grave, that of James Simson, is still in good condition on the side of the road now called Simson Street.
 The station homestead, Willowbank, was built about 1870, and is still standing.
 There are also stables and other outbuildings from this era.

 The Post Office opened on 3 October 1890.
 The railway arrived in 1893 on the line from Murtoa to Hopetoun.
 The railway station is no longer standing, but there are large grain silos on the railway station site.
 The railway tracks were converted to standard gauge in 1995 to allow large trains carrying mineral sands from Hopetoun to Hamilton.

+Brim Football Club won the 1914 Mallee Football Association premiership.

 Today

 Golfers play at the Brim Golf Club at the Recreation Reserve.
 The Brim Memorial Lawn Bowling club is also located in town playing in the local competition against clubs in nearby towns including Hopetoun and Warracknabeal.
 There is only one hotel in town, the Commercial Hotel, which is located on the corner of Swann and Dixon streets.

 A recent addition to the town (2015) is the painting by the Brisbane artist Guido van Helten of a large scale mural on the grain silo which is a prominent feature of the town.